 Lastly, migration (natural or adaptive), dispersal patterns and colonization of new ecosystems/niches are an important aspect in the life cycles of many organisms.
 Plants, for example, disperse their pollen grains and seeds widely, allowing them to enter new ecosystems and capture new niches.
 Such capabilities have been developed to specifically counter lack of resource availability and instability of the habitat.
 This questions the supposedly strong influence that resource availability and stability have a on survivorship.

-Various other research and analysis has delved into the validity of this theory (see here, here and here) and arrived at a similar conclusion.
-Currently, this theory has limited or no validity; it is continued in animal ecology studies for its simplicity and serves as a good introduction to the topic of life-history patterns.
+So, is the r/k selection theory wrong?
+I would call it an oversimplification.
+Currently, this theory has limited validity; it is continued in animal ecology studies for its simplicity and serves as a good introduction to the topic of life-history patterns.

 Jeff Ollerton is the man behind the idea for this post; thank you, Jeff!
 Check out his blog, Jeff Ollerton’s Biodiversity Blog, for his work and thoughts on conserving biodiversity in a rapidly changing environment.